-The Best Small Business Accounting Software of 2018
+The Best Small-Business Accounting Software 2019

 Did you know that cash flow problems are one of the top reasons small businesses fail?1 An investment in the right accounting software could keep your business going year after year—and help you dodge becoming one of the 40% of small-business owners who say bookkeeping and taxes are the worst part of owning a business.2